 “American Augers (AA) will remain a separate entity, similar to our HammerHead acquisition, and production of Trencor products will be moved to the AA facility in Ohio,” said Sewell-Howard in an interview with Equipment World.

-CMW, also known as Ditch Witch for the popular brand of underground construction equipment it manufactures, bought the two lines from Astec Industries, a $55 million deal expected to be finalized by the end of this year.
+CMW, known for the Ditch Witch brand, bought the two lines from Astec Industries, in a $55 million deal expected to be finalized by the end of this year.

 “For the past several years, we’ve focused on our vision of becoming the CMW family of companies, the authority in the underground construction business.
 This addition is a great step towards that vision,” Sewell-Howard says.
 “We want to address all the needs of the underground market.”